leo-capvano/cheshirecat-ai-core/V2_DEV_NOTES.md

 ## Questions

-- new plugins with custom requirements may not work as expected (need a restart).
-- as there are docker and pyPI releases, makes no sense to have a `develop` branch
+- as there are docker and pyPI releases, does it make sense to have a `develop` branch?
 - move plugin settings out of plugin folder and into DB?
 - should we finally get rid of `BaseModelDict`?
+- should we keep the working_memory functionality?
+In case, `working_memory` can be a property/setter of StrayCat internally loading/saving a JSON from `UserKeyValueDB` table
+- should plugin methods `load_settings` and `save_settings` work both with dictionaries and pydantic objects?

 ## Challenges